How Far Is Florida from Ohio by Plane? An Easy Travel Guide

 Dayton (DAY)Orlando (MCO)~2 hrs 5 min3.5–5 hrs

-The real door-to-door picture: A 2-hour flight sounds quick — and it is.
+The real door-to-door picture: A 2-hour flight sounds quick and it is.
 But factor in arriving at the airport 90 minutes early, boarding, the flight itself, baggage claim, and ground transport on the Florida end, and you’re realistically looking at a 5 to 6-hour door-to-door journey.
 Still far better than the 17 to 20-hour drive, but worth planning around.

 Best Airport Pairs for Ohio to Florida Flights

-Columbus (CMH) — Best All-Around
+Columbus (CMH): Best All-Around

-Cleveland (CLE) — Good for Northeast Ohio Travelers
+Cleveland (CLE): Best for Northeast Ohio

-Cincinnati (CVG) — The Hidden Value Airport
+Cincinnati (CVG): The Hidden Value Pick

 On the Florida End